Still no sign of the HTC 11, but there’s good news for One M9 owners

 Although the company unveiled the HTC U Ultra and HTC U Play in January, it has been coy about the possibility of continuing the lineage of its flagship range.

-During the January launch it intimated there’d be no HTC 11 this year, but recent leaks have suggested it may arrive sooner, packing the Snapdragon 835
+During the January launch it intimated there’d be no HTC 11 this year, but recent leaks have suggested it may arrive sooner, packing the Snapdragon 835 processor.

-The company has said it will be existing from the budget handset market, as it seeks to focus on high-end devices with wider profit margins.
+The company has said it will be exiting from the budget handset market, as it seeks to focus on high-end devices with wider profit margins.

 Are you holding out for a HTC 11 announcement?
 Will you go elsewhere or stay patient with HTC?
 Share your thoughts below.